parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 [CMakeLists.txt](tst/regression/CMakeLists.txt)).

-A third pipeline is run using LANL internal systems and is run manually when approved, it is also scheduled to run on a dailly basis on the development branch.
+A third pipeline is run using LANL internal systems and is run manually when approved, it is also scheduled to run on a daily basis on the development branch.
 The internal machines use the newest IBM powerPC processors and the NVIDIA V100 (Volta) GPUs (power9 architecture).
 Tests run on these systems are primarily aimed at measuring the performance of this specific architecture.